Orange to lay off 485 employees in Spain amid 'hypercompetitive' market

-Orange's (ORAN.PA) Spanish business will lay off up to 485 employees in the coming weeks, the company said on Friday, citing years of shrinking income amid Spain's hypercompetitive and increasingly low-cost telecommunications sector.
+MADRID (Reuters) - Orange’s Spanish business will lay off up to 485 employees in the coming weeks, the company said on Friday, citing years of shrinking income amid Spain’s hypercompetitive and increasingly low-cost telecommunications sector.

 France’s biggest telecoms firm had already signalled that ruthless competition in Spain - its second-largest market - was a long-term trend in the region after posting worse-than-expected results in the first quarter.